bernie6401/TCIVS_Special_Topic/README.md

 1. There're 3 different OSs can choose including **Raspberry Pi OS**, **Ubuntu server**, **Ubuntu desktop**
    + First of all is Raspberry Pi OS(32-bits), because it's an official recommendation, I install it first.
 But as I show the spec. above, the CPU is 64-bits and you must run **Raspberry Pi Imager** before you install OS to Raspberry Pi.
 Then your OS architecture will be not compatible with Anaconda though it has a 32-bits  version as well.
 You'll get the error.
    + The second one is Ubuntu-Desktop (22.04 or 20.04).
 It'll get frozen all the time because of the small SRAM with 1GB
    + The third one seems quite a good choice as an OS.
-It'll not get frozen because it's just a simply CLI system and it also has an aarch64 version.
+It'll not get frozen because it's just a simple CLI system and it also has an aarch64 version.
 Then the statements below are the problems you'll encounter.

 2. If I install Anaconda correctly, I'll encounter a problem that **conda create** instruction can not be used.
 You'll get an error message like this: **Illegal instruction(core dumped)**.